-The Wales Lake Property comprises 31 claims in 3 main geographic blocks totaling 40,986 ha.
-Located outside the margin of the southwest Athabasca Basin, Wales Lake east (Block C) is situated approximately 25km southwest of Fission Uranium's flagship Triple R uranium deposit and occupies the same stratigraphic position within the Clearwater Domain.
-Wales Lake west (Block A & Block B) is located approximately 25km west of the Triple R deposit.
+The Wales Lake Property comprises 31 claims in a single geographic block totaling 42,131 ha.
+Located outside the margin of the southwest Athabasca Basin, the Wales Lake claims are situated approximately 25km to the south and west of Fission Uranium's flagship Triple R uranium deposit and occupies the same stratigraphic position within the Clearwater Domain.
 The Wales Lake project represents relatively shallow depth target areas outside of the margin of the Athabasca Basin.